On Grid Codes: Gilbert-Varshamov bound

 implying that $\dfrac{\prod_{i=1}^{n}m_{i}}{\sum_{j=0}^{\min\{d-1,n\}}2^{j}\binom{n}{j}\binom{d-1}{j}} \leq \dfrac{\prod_{i=1}^{n}m_{i}}{\gamma_{d-1}(\mathfrak{G})} \leq \dfrac{\prod_{i=1}^{n}m_{i}}{\gamma_{d-1}(\codeC)} \leq |\codeC| = \mathcal{A}_{\mathfrak{G}}(n,d)$ where the first inequality is by Remark \ref{rmark1}, and the second one is because $\gamma_{d-1}(\codeC)\leq \gamma_{d-1}(\mathfrak{G})$. \end{proof}

-Since the bounds in Theorem \ref{gvb} are also bounds for the size of any $(n, M, d)-$code having the $(d-1)-$covering property, any $(n, M, d)-$code with less than $\frac{\prod_{i=1}^{n}m_{i}}{\gamma_{d-1}(\mathfrak{G})}$ can not have the $(d-1)-$covering property, so it can not have maximum size.
-This argument could be helpful to determine if a set of vertices with minimum distance $d$ in an $n$-dimensional grid (i.e., a grid code) has not the $r-$covering property for $r<d$ (i.e., has covering radius greater than or equal $d$), which in turn could have applications in research areas involving these grids (see the application given in Section \ref{conclusion}).
+Since the bounds in Theorem \ref{gvb} are also bounds for the size of any $(n, M, d)$-code that is an $(d-1)$-covering code, any $(n, M, d)$-code with less than $\frac{\prod_{i=1}^{n}m_{i}}{\gamma_{d-1}(\mathfrak{G})}$ can not be an $(d-1)$-covering code nor has maximum size.
+This argument could be helpful to determine if a set of vertices with minimum distance $d$ in an $n$-dimensional grid (i.e., a grid code) is not an $r$-covering code for $r<d$ (i.e., has covering radius greater than or equal $d$).
+A similar ``greedy'' algorithm as the one used in classic coding theory can be used for producing a grid code with minimum distance at least $d$ that meets the Gilbert-Varshamov bound \cite[see p.
+87]{Huffman}.